gigsbyips/app-deployment-with-cdk/README.md

 ```

 ## Bootstrapping your AWS environment
-Deploying stacks with the CDK requires some dedicated AWS CDK resources to be provisioned like S3 bucket where the CFN templates are uploaded by CDK.
-The cdk bootstrap command creates the necessary resources for us.
+The bootstrap command creates some necessary resources that are used by CDK behind the scene like S3 bucket where the CloudFormation templates are uploaded by CDK.

 ```
 cdk bootstrap       # Deploys a stack in the account and region of the default profile cdk bootstrap <ACCOUNT-NUMBER/REGION>
-cdk bootstrap --profile test 1111111111/us-east-1
+cdk bootstrap --profile <test_profile> <ACCOUNT-NUMBER/REGION>
 ```

 ## Some useful commands for AWS CDK.